Envian/xiv-criterion-na-strats/guides/_ew/amr/shishio/unnatural-wail-1.md

 > Safe Spot Tips
 >
 > The *![tank]Tank*'s spread spot for spread is as close to the center as they
 > can get, while still being within the correct area.
+This can be difficult to
+> do precisely, but there is room.
 >
 > The *![ranged]Ranged* player's spread spot will be the against the wall with
 > intercardinal ghosts.
+If the first set of ghosts are on cardinals, you can
+> stand behind the intercardinal ghost which spawn south.
+Otherwise, you will
-For cardinal ghosts, you will need to eyeball it.
+> need to eyeball the position.
 >
-> The east/west spots will be directly adjacent to the ghosts which are about
-> to cleave.
+> *![melee]Melee* players need to stand at max melee, disengaging for part of a
+> GCD if possible.
+This gives the tank as much space as possible.

 {: .povs .mt-8 }
 {% collapse POVs %}